Policy, Strategy and Frameworks

 The quality of the Framework tested well.
 The evaluation found that there was near universal enthusiasm for the Framework.
 People were optimistic that its aims could be achieved if commitments to the Framework were shared by all agencies.

-A number of initiatives are currently being developed to support the implementation of the National Drugs Rehabilitation Framework, including
+A standard assessment and care plan document has been developed to support the implementation of the National Drugs Rehabilitation Framework:

 National Standards for Safer Better Healthcare